A-kly/School-Vault/PSYCH 258/Topic 6 Short-Term & Working Memory.md

 	- memory was tested for both associated terms
 	- e.g., given -chair-, respond with -dog- and -tree-
 ![retroactive interference](PSYCH%20258/Attachments/p258s06-05.png)
-- recall of A-B list is interfered with by the memory for A-C list (----------- interference)
+- recall of A-B list is interfered with by the memory for A-C list (==retroactive== interference)

-Wickens, Born & Allen (1963):
+- Wickens, Born & Allen (1963):
-- participants heard several lists of words from same category
+	- participants heard several lists of words from same category (dogs)

-(dogs)

 	- recall declined after a number of trials
-- on the final trial, words were from a different category
+	- on the final trial, words were from a different category (flowers)

-(flowers)

 	- recall --------
 	- **------- from proactive interference**

 ### STS Coding